saddlerto/genai-wiki-quarto/README.md

 ## Tech Stack

-Here's a brief high-level overview of the tech stack `garden.errbufferoverfl.me` uses:
+Here's a brief high-level overview of the tech stack this site uses:

-- [Quarto](https://quarto.org/docs/guide/) for mind-garden theming, and static website generation.
+- [Quarto](https://quarto.org/docs/guide/) for theming, and static website generation.
 - Content is managed using [Obsidian](https://obsidian.md/).
 - Deployed to Github Pages.